Bezos confident of winning contract to replace Russian rocket engine

-KENT, Wash.
-(Reuters) - Privately owned Blue Origin is years ahead of competitor Aerojet Rocketdyne Holdings Ltd (AJRD.N) in developing a rocket engine to replace now-banned Russian engines used on rockets launching U.S. military missions, company founder Jeff Bezos said on Tuesday.
+KENT, Wash., March 8 (Reuters) - Privately owned Blue Origin is years ahead of competitor Aerojet Rocketdyne Holdings Ltd in developing a rocket engine to replace now-banned Russian engines used on rockets launching U.S. military missions, company founder Jeff Bezos said on Tuesday.

+Blue Origin’s BE-4 rocket engine under development would be used by United Launch Alliance, a partnership of Lockheed Martin Corp and Boeing, to launch military satellites, said Bezos, the founder of Amazon.com Inc.

 The liquid oxygen and methane-burning engine is expected to be ready for use on United Launch Alliance’s Vulcan rocket by 2019.
 United Launch Alliance, which currently has a near-monopoly on launching U.S. military and national security satellites, plans to retire its workhorse Atlas 5 rocket, which uses Russian-made RD-180 engines to power its first stage.